What’s the Difference Between Soundproofing and Sound Dampening?

 The Different Applications of Soundproofing Vs. Sound Dampening

 Choosing how to approach your noise reduction solution depends on your situation.
-Soundproofing can be the only realistic solution if you’re a musician who needs complete sound isolation, or a DJ for a radio station, any profession where sound integrity is non-negotiable.
+Soundproofing can be the only realistic solution if you’re a musician who needs complete sound isolation.
+Aside from musicians, YouTubers, streamers, and voice-over actors are other professions where sound integrity is non-negotiable.

 Create Your Customized Felt Right Sound Dampening Design Today

 Felt Right’s felt wall tiles aren’t only useful for sound dampening and noise reduction because your felt panels can give you a new creative outlet while eliminating noise from your neighbors.
-And your felt pin board can act as a more durable, more attractive bulletin board, allowing you to strategize while reducing unwanted sounds.
-Visit our My Design page today to start constructing your sound dampening acoustic design today.
+Plus, your felt pin board can act as a more durable, more attractive bulletin board, allowing you to strategize while reducing unwanted sounds.
+Visit our My Design page today to start constructing your sound-dampening acoustic design.